Two-dimensional quantum breakdown model with Krylov subspace many-body localization: A simple one-boson charge sector

+These eigenstates are thus delocalized in the real space.
 The level degeneracy is given by the number of different root states in layer $l_0$ in \cref{seq-root-W=0}, which is the number of choices of the binary string $n_1n_2\cdots n_{l_0-2}$.
 This gives a level degeneracy $2^{l_0-2}+\frac{1}{2}\delta_{l_0,1}$ (note the fact that the degeneracy is $1$ when $l_0=1$.)

+For the purpose of probing localization of a quantum state, we numerically calculate its entanglement entropy $S_A$ in the half subregion $A$ as shown in \cref{fig1-lattice}(a) by ED. \cref{fig-W0}(a) shows the ED numerical entanglement entropy $S_A(\alpha)$ of all the eigenstates $|\alpha\rangle$ at disorder $W=0$, where integer $\alpha$ sorts their energies $E(\alpha)$ from low to high. \cref{fig-W0}(b) shows the level spacing statistics (LSS) $p(\delta_E)$ of nearest neighbor energy level spacings

+Both results show irregular patterns because of the integrability at $W=0$.
+The huge level degeneracy yields a sharp delta function peak at $\delta_E=0$.